MontaVista-OpenSourceTechnology/clixon-backend-helper/clixon_beh/README.md

   the stderr output of the program.
 If the return value is 0, then the stdout of the program is returned.

-`ElemOpBaseLeaf` is `ElemOpBase` but with `xmlprocval` set to True by default.

-`ElemOpBaseConfigOnly` is `ElemOpBaseLeaf` with everything default to do nothing.
+`YangElemConfigOnly` is `YangElem` with everything default to do nothing.
 This is for an XML leaf element that is for the configuration database only, that doesn't do anything in the backend.

-`ElemOpBaseCommitOnly` is `ElemOpBase` with all the validate and value calls exceptions, and only take a name at creation time.
+`YangElemCommitOnly` is `YangElem` with all the validate and value calls exceptions, and only take a name at creation time.
 This is only for use as an operation class for `add_op()`.

-`ElemOpValidateOnly` is `ElemOpBase` with commit, revert, and getvalue causing exceptions.
+`YangElemValidateOnly` is `YangElem` with commit, revert, and getvalue causing exceptions.
 This is for things that are only used for validation and not for committing.
 This sets `validate_all` to True by default.
 This would be used for elements that collect data, but a higher-level element is used for the commit.
-For instance, if you had an IP address, you could use the `ElemOpValidateOnlyLeaf` class for the individual IP, netmask, and gateway addresses and store the values in the data parameter.
-In the class that's the parent of those use `ElemValidateOnly` as the class but override `getvalue` to get all the values together, and have the commit set all the values together from what was set in the data value.
+For instance, if you had an IP address, you could use the `YangElemValidateOnly` class with type set to LEAF for the individual IP, netmask, and gateway addresses and store the values in the data parameter.
+In the class that's the parent of those use `YangElemValidateOnly` as the class but override `getvalue` to get all the values together, and have the commit set all the values together from what was set in the data value.

-`ElemOpValidateOnlyLeaf` is `ElemOpValidateOnly` with `xmlprocvalue` set to True.  `validate_del` doesn't do anything, and `validate` calls `validate_add`.

-`ElemOpBaseValueOnly` is `ElemOpBaseLeaf` with all validation and commit operations raising exception.
+`YangElemValueOnly` is `YangElem` with all validation and commit operations raising exception.
 The only thing this can be used for is fetching the value.
 This is useful for "config false" items in the YANG.